-Widely recognized as one of the game’s premier coaches, Dr. Marv Dunphy has directed Pepperdine to four NCAA men’s volleyball titles and is heading into his 34th season as the Waves’ head coach in 2016-17.
+Widely recognized as one of the game’s premier coaches, Dr. Marv Dunphy directed Pepperdine to four NCAA men’s volleyball titles and concluded his 34th and final season as the Waves’ head coach in 2016-17.

-Dunphy, who holds a career record of 602-265 (.694)*, is noted for his highly technical approach to the game and diligent training methods.
-He was the 2005 National Coach of the Year and is a three-time MPSF Coach of the Year.
+Dunphy, who held a career record of 612-277 (.688)*, was noted for his highly technical approach to the game and diligent training methods.
+He was the 2005 National Coach of the Year and a three-time MPSF Coach of the Year.